fmstam/seq2seq_with_deep_attention/README.md

 > We need to remember both the input and the generated sequence so far.
 We actually use both memories to generate the next arrows.
 That is (memory(input), memory(output so far)) -> next arrow

-Therefore, we can the sketch the following components from the above steps:
+Therefore, we can sketch the following components from the above steps:

 <p align="center">
   <img src="images/ptr_machine_4.png" width="500" height="300">